What are high risk unsecured personal loans?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 High risk unsecured personal loans are loans that are high risk for the lender due to the fact that they are lent out to borrowers with bad credit and no collateral.
-Borrowers without assets and with bad credit may find these loans to be one of their best options if they are seeking to borrow money.
+If you have especially bad credit or have recently filed for bankruptcy, most of the available credit cards are secured by a small deposit.
+Unsecured loans of any type present a certain risk to the lender.
+So interest rates will be higher, but this may be a good option for some borrowers.

 Due to this lack of collateral, lenders have no assurance that they will get their money back in the event a borrower defaults.